materialsvirtuallab/nano281/index.md

 # Programming language

 All lectures and labs will be conducted in Python 3.9+.

-For most students, especially those that are new to python, you can simply use [Google Colab] to run all lecture notebooks and do all labs.
+For most students, especially those that are new to python, you can simply use the [Google Colab] cloud service to run all lecture notebooks and do all labs.
+The advantage of using Google Colab is that you do not need bother with installation of python and the necessary libraries in your local machine.

 The main disadvantage of Google Colab is that you have to work in the cloud and often, the compute resources provided will not be as fast as running things on your laptop or any high performance computing system of your choosing.

 For serious work, you can follow the [instructions provided](setup) to install Python and the necessary libraries for this course.

 ## Using Google Colab